 False.
 Landlord insurance covers the building only.
 Your personal items are not covered.

 False.
-Not all landlords require fire coverage, but it is part of renters Insurance and necessary for coverage.
+Not all landlords require fire coverage, but Renters Insurance Fire protection is an essential part of your policy and necessary for complete coverage.

 In fact, it is very cheap and is typically in the range of $15–$25 a month.